5 May, 2024 Dr Ari Ende

 Unfortunately, emergencies can and do happen so ensure you know the contact details of the local vet in your holiday destination.

-Before you go on holidays make sure your pet is up to date with all their flea and tick protection, worming and vaccinations, and that you have enough of their medications to last while you’re away.
+Before you go on holiday, make sure your pet is up to date with all their flea and tick protection, worming and vaccinations, and that you have enough of their medications to last while you’re away.

 Be aware of any potential concerns at your holiday destination, including snakes, ticks, heartworm, cane toads, spiders or any other dangers.